MaksimPikovskiy/optimal-path-orienteering/Writeup.md

 take a lot of time to solve it by exploring every single `Node`.
 If heuristic cost is multiplied by 1.5, the algorithm will directly path towards the goal, ignoring the terrain differences (e.g. Mountains with black color).
 Unfortunately, I have yet to solve this issue.

+### **Output**
+`output` directory contains all the outputs that were processed after running this program.
+Each directory in `output` corresponds to the testcases in `testcases` directory.

+`totalDistance.txt` is the only one that gets overwritten when a new search is run.